 You have heard it so many times.
-The concept with the famous “eggs and basket” analogy is straightforward.
+The concept of the famous “eggs and basket” analogy is straightforward.
 A well-diversified portfolio will provide you with a significant degree of downside protection.
-We are not saying that you can’t have a couple of high conviction positions.
-But make sure to mitigate portfolio risk by not letting a single stock take over the entire portfolio, as shown in the above mentioned example.
+We are not saying that you can’t have a couple of high-conviction positions.
+But make sure to mitigate portfolio risk by not letting a single stock take over the entire portfolio, as shown in the above-mentioned example.

 Risks affecting an investment portfolio

 As we explain in our blog article The Importance of Investment Portfolio Diversification and How to Monitor It, there are two types of risks to be addressed through proper diversification.
 Idiosyncratic risks, i.e. risk specific to a company or an industry, and market risks.